 A breach of any of these duties gives a right of action for negligence to the patient.

 The practitioner must bring to his task a reasonable degree of skill and knowledge and must exercise a reasonable degree of care.
-Neither the very highest nor a very low degree of care and competence judge in the light of the particular circumstances of each case is what the law requires.
+Neither the very highest nor a very low degree of care and competence judge, in the light of the particular circumstances of each case, what the law requires.

 WHEN DOES A MEDICAL SERVICE FALL UNDER THE CONSUMER PROTECTION ACT

 A medical service falls under the purview the Consumer Protection Act in the following cases